nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Adds the received medication into the current stocks.

 > :information_source: Note:
-> * Your input order Id must exist
+> * Your input Order ID must exist
 > * When you run `receiveorder` with the required parameters, the medication you ordered will be automatically added into your current stocks.
 > * The `e/EXPIRY_DATE` parameter is required so that MediVault knows the expiry date of the stock that just arrived.
 > * The `p/PRICE` parameter is also required so that stocks with different remaining shelf life can have different prices.

-> :warning: Warning
+> :warning: Warning:
 > * If medication exists, `d/DESCRIPTION` and `m/MAX_QUANTITY` will be optional parameters.
 If you include `d/DESCRIPTION` or `m/MAX_QUANTITY` parameter, it will be ignored and MediVault will add the medication with the existing description and existing maximum quantity in stocks.
 > * If medication exists, the medication to be added has the same `e/EXPIRY_DATE`, the value in the `p/PRICE` parameter will be ignored and the existing price will be used.
 > * You may not be able to `receiveorder` if the order quantity + current stock quantity > max quantity.